IAmContent/roscore-novnc/README.md

 # roscore-novnc
-A minimal Docker Composition that runs a ROS (Robot Operating System) _roscore_ process in a container, directing its DISPLAY to a a noVNC server, running in a second container.
+A minimal Docker Composition that runs a ROS (Robot Operating System) _roscore_ process in a container, directing its DISPLAY to a noVNC server, running in a second container.

 This allows GUI programs that are launched in the ROS container to be viewed in a web browser.